 If you get the chance, and if your tour allows, be sure to climb all the way up to the Mua Caves, to find one of the most beautiful views over Ninh Binh.
 500 steps to the top, but on a clear and sunny day, the view will be worth it, as it will be unlike any other view you will experience in Vietnam.

 2. Ha Long Bay

-If you do have the time to stay longer, you might want to opt to book a 1 or 2 night cruise or perhaps even visit Cat Ba island, the largest island in Vietnam, and stay there for a couple of nights to get the full Ha Long Bay experience.
+If you do have the time to stay longer, you might want to opt to book a 1 or 2 night Halong Bay Cruise or perhaps even visit Cat Ba island, the largest island in Vietnam, and stay there for a couple of nights to get the full Ha Long Bay experience.

 3. Mai Chau Valley